finanalyst/pod-render/README.md

 # Pod::Render
+This is an out-dated module.
+It has been replaced by Raku::Pod::Render.
+Applologies for the name confusion.

 This module provides functionality to take a precompiled pod and generate output based on templates.
 To the extent possible, all rendering specific (eg. html) code is moved to templates.